ITSLeeds/VectorTiles/README.md

 1. You are using separate servers for tile hosting (e.g. Google Cloud or Amazon S3) than for web hosting.
 2. You wish to use the [Maputnik](https://maputnik.github.io/) style editor to build your `style.json` file (see below).

-then the HTTP header can be simply modified by adding a `.htaccess` file into the folder containing all your tiles.

-If you are using Apache server, HTML headers can be simply modified by adding a `.htacces` file into the folder containing your vector tiles.
-The `.htacces` file will apply to all the subfolders below the file, so storing all your tiles in a single folder is a good idea.
+If you are using Apache server, HTML headers can be simply modified by adding a `.htaccess` file into the folder containing your vector tiles.
+The `.htaccess` file will apply to all the subfolders below the file, so storing all your tiles in a single folder is a good idea.

 **Example folder structure**
 ```